LT-IntroToAI-SY2324/git-github-fundamentals-jmmikaelabal/README.md

 * Make some sort of change to this file, commit that change, and push it to your cloned repository.
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).

+I am interested in learning about machine learning and focusing on how they use data and algorithms to imitate humans behavior and thoughts.
+I am not really working on anything at the moment in terms of computer science projects.
+My favorite hobby is softball, singing, and playing instruments (guitar and piano).
 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀